qchenevier/MBA_memoire/doc/impulsion_micro.md

 #### Data & Computing everywhere

+Each technological revolution has its key factor :

+- Railways & the steam engine: cheap coal
+- Electricity, heavy chemistry and heavy civil engineering: cheap steel
+- Asphalt roads and automobiles: cheap petroleum
+- Information & telecommunications: cheap electronic chips.

+In each case, the "key factor" steers engineering and investment decisions towards its intensive use. [@Perez2004]

+Today the focus is on connectivity, platforms, data, and software.
+These spread faster than classic computing hardware due to their network effects and the marginal cost economics associated with it. [@Manyika2015]

 In the past we have operated under conditions of data (information) scarcity with decisions made with incomplete and often poor quality (even time-lapsed) data, big data create conditions of data (information) abundance due to the massive amount of detailed (and often ready to analyze) data made available. [@Bharadwaj2013]

 The post-dotcom decade has seen firms, both established and startups, taking advantage of lower price/performance levels of computing (hardware and software) as well as global connectivity through standard protocols (e.g., Internet and mobile web). [@Bharadwaj2013]